 |Photo courtesy Pro Skating Historical Foundation|

-NOW...
+Now...
 I can't think of a better way to get Canada Month rollin' on the river on Canada Day than with the first of several articles coming this month about Canadian skating history.
 I decided to take a look at the life of Norval Baptie.
-Born March 18, 1879 in Bethany, Ontario, a small village of less than three hundred in the Township of Manvere County, Durham, Baptie was a pioneering figure in figure skating and the first real 'father' of the ice show, although many have never even heard his name.
+Born March 18, 1879 in Bethany, Ontario, a small village of less than three hundred in the Township of Manvere County, Durham, Norval was a pioneering force in figure skating and a real 'father' of the ice show, although many have never even heard his name.

-Baptie directed skating carnivals featuring three time Olympic Gold Medallist Sonja Henie and in 1938, retired from performing and moved to Washington, D.C. to coach skating at the Washington Figure Skating Club.
-At the club, he worked alongside 1936 and 1937 Canadian Figure Skating Champion and renowned coach Osborne Colson, who described Baptie as "one of the most remarkable men that I had ever met".
-Baptie really was remarkable, not only for his pioneering efforts in the sport, but for the fact he continued to coach after having both legs amputated within a four year span due to complications with diabetes, teaching skating from a wheelchair until his death at age 87 on November 26, 1966.
-In a fabulous Pro Skating Historical Foundation article about Baptie written by the late Janet Wright, Shirley Sherman recounts being taught by Baptie: "Back in those days Norval was the only coach in the Winter Garden.
+Norval really was remarkable, not only for his pioneering efforts in the sport, but for the fact he continued to coach after having both legs amputated within a four year span due to complications with diabetes, teaching skating from a wheelchair until his death at age eighty seven on November 26, 1966 in Baltimore, Maryland.
+In a fabulous Pro Skating Historical Foundation article written by the late Janet Wright, Shirley Sherman recounted being taught by him: "Back in those days Norval was the only coach in the Winter Garden.
 [It was] open in September until sometime in the spring.
 He looked grumpy but was very gentle with me.
 In the earlier 30's there weren't many little kids figure skating.
 I think he felt sorry for a little girl struggling around school figures!...
 I only remember Daddy having complete faith in him."

 Skate Guard is a blog dedicated to preserving the rich, colourful and fascinating history of figure skating and archives hundreds of compelling features and interviews in a searchable format for readers worldwide.
 Though there never has been nor will there be a charge for access to these resources, you taking the time to 'like' on the blog's Facebook page at http://www.facebook.com/SkateGuard would be so very much appreciated.
 Already 'liking'?
 Consider sharing this feature for others via social media.
 It would make all the difference in the blog reaching a wider audience.
 Have a question or comment regarding anything you have read here or have a suggestion for a topic related to figure skating history you would like to see covered?
 I'd love to hear from you!
 Learn the many ways you can reach out at http://skateguard1.blogspot.ca/p/contact.html.